delatorrena2016/sql-etl-analytics/README.md

 *Back and forth between ETL and wrangle during EDA process.*

-2. Wrangle *Heavy use of matplotlib for plotting, numpy and pandas for calculations and statistics*
+2. Wrangle. *Heavy use of matplotlib for plotting, numpy and pandas for calculations and statistics*
     * adidas-sales-dataset
         * Descriptive statistics
     * adidas-vs-nike